 Method 2: eBay Advanced Search (Find Sellers)

-- Go to ebay.com/sch/ebayadvsearch
+1. Go to ebay.com/sch/ebayadvsearch

-- Scroll to the "By seller" section
+2. Scroll to the "By seller" section

-- Enter the username in the "Specific sellers" field
+3. Enter the username in the "Specific sellers" field

-- Click Search
+4. Click Search

 Method 3: eBay Feedback Forum Member Search

-- Go to pages.ebay.com/services/forum/feedback-login.html
+1. Go to pages.ebay.com/services/forum/feedback-login.html

-- Click Find Member
+3. Click Find Member

 Method 4: Search Multiple Platforms at Once

-- Go to usernameinspector.com
+1. Go to usernameinspector.com

-- Select eBay and any other platforms you want to search
+2. Select eBay and any other platforms

-- Click Generate Links
+4. Click Generate Links

 eBay Username vs. eBay Store Name

-Both names are unique — no two users can have the same User ID, and no two stores can have the same Store name.
-If you're setting up a new eBay account, it's worth searching both to make sure your preferred name is available in both formats.
+Searching ebay.com/usr/username searches User IDs.
+To search Store names, you need the "Find Stores" option in Advanced Search.
+Both names are unique — eBay won't let two accounts share the same User ID, or two stores share the same Store name.
+If you're setting up a new account, it's worth checking both to make sure your preferred name is free in either format.

-Tips for Choosing an eBay Username
+Tips for choosing an eBay username

 Frequently Asked Questions